Kuadrant/kuadrant-operator/README.md

 EOF
 ```

-To verify wasm envoyfilter has been created:
+To verify wasm wasmplugin has been created:

 ```
-kubectl get envoyfilter -A
+kubectl get wasmplugin -A
 NAMESPACE         NAME                                            AGE
+kuadrant-system   kuadrant-kuadrant-gwapi-gateway-wasm-postauth   16s
-kuadrant-system   kuadrant-kuadrant-gwapi-gateway-wasm-ratelimits   3m4s
+kuadrant-system   kuadrant-kuadrant-gwapi-gateway-wasm-preauth    16s
 ```

 To verify Limitador's RateLimit resources have been created: